anymouschina/TapCanvas/README_EN.md

 | ------------------------------------------------------ | ------------------------------------------------------ | ---------------------------------------------------------- |
 | ![Storyboard Overview](assets/2025-11-24-storyboard.jpg) | ![Storyboard Drawer](assets/2025-11-24-storyboard-1.jpg) | ![Storyboard Result](assets/2025-11-24-storyboard-2.pic.jpg) |

+### 🔁 Image-to-Image & Frame References

+- **Reference uploads & reverse prompts**: Image nodes expose `imageUpload`, so you can drop local art, Sora frame grabs, or assets straight into Nano Banana/Qwen/DALL·E calls.
+The Reverse Prompt button converts any output into a reusable English prompt for the next iteration.
+- **Multi-frame handoff to video**: Any image node can feed directly into Sora 2 or Veo 3.1 nodes, forming text → image → image (img2img) → video chains.
+Veo nodes additionally allow first frame, last frame, and up to several reference stills to lock composition and characters per shot.
+- **Asset circulation**: Templates, asset cards, and AI assistant responses can be dragged onto the canvas to spawn new nodes with those references attached, making cross-project img2img reproductions effortless.

 ## 📅 Changelog

+- **2025-11-29**: README refreshed to highlight the nocturne redesign, Nano Banana trio, Sora 2 + Veo 3.1 support, the img2img workflow, and full grsai proxy integration.
+  - Added a highlight banner plus canvas/AI sections describing the latest UI, Storyboard reuse, and proxy dashboard.
+  - Expanded the model mapping table with Nano Banana tiers and Veo 3.1 Fast/Pro, clarifying reference-frame capabilities.
+  - Documented the img2img pipeline (reference uploads, frame extraction, asset drag-and-drop).
+  - Added a grsai proxy subsection covering Host/API Key setup, credit display, and unified routing for Sora/Veo/Nano Banana.
 - **2025-11-28**: Added automatic “type-sequence” naming for task nodes and exposed a Guest Mode entry point.
 Whenever you create a node via the canvas panel, context menu, assets/templates panel, or the AI assistant, the label now defaults to something like `Image-1`, `Video-2`, etc., incrementing per kind so both humans and LLMs can identify nodes instantly.
 Templates/assets keep their original names by passing `autoLabel: false`.
 Meanwhile, unregistered users can tap **Guest Mode** on the login gate to try the canvas with all data stored locally in the browser—perfect for demos and quick tests.
 - **2025-11-27**: Shipped Reverse Prompt extraction and GPT-only image uploads for the Dark Assistant, plus fresh screenshots.
   - Every task node now shows a “Reverse Prompt” button on the image card.
 We send the current image to GPT, decode a clean English-only prompt, and write the result back automatically.
 UI preview: ![Reverse Prompt UI](assets/2025-11-27.pic.jpg)